Aliraqimustafa/Aliraqimustafa/README.md

 ![My Face](https://i.ibb.co/58V30Gz/My-Face.jpg)

 Hello there! 👋 I'm Mustafa Mohammad, a passionate 17-year-old from Iraq.
-I'm deeply fascinated by the world of Artificial Intelligence, Machine Learning, and Deep Learning, particularly emerging AI technologies such as Generative Adversarial Networks (GANs) and Reinforcement Learning.
+I'm deeply fascinated by the world of Artificial Intelligence, Machine Learning, and Deep Learning, particularly emerging AI technologies such as Generative Adversarial Networks (GANs) and NLP and CV.

 ## 🚀 About Me
 - 🎓 Currently a high school student with a passion for mathematics, including Algebra, Statistics, Calculus, and more.